Fifteenth Amendment to the United States Constitution: Reconstruction

-African Americans called the amendment the nation's "second birth" and a "greater revolution than that of 1776" according to historian Eric Foner in his book The Second Founding: How the Civil War and Reconstruction Remade the Constitution.

-The first black person known to vote after the amendment's adoption was Thomas Mundy Peterson, who cast his ballot on March 31, 1870, in a Perth Amboy, New Jersey referendum election adopting a revised city charter.
+African Americans called the amendment the nation's "second birth" and a "greater revolution than that of 1776", according to historian Eric Foner in his book The Second Founding: How the Civil War and Reconstruction Remade the Constitution.
+The first black person known to vote after the amendment's adoption was Thomas Mundy Peterson, who cast his ballot on March 31, 1870, in a Perth Amboy, New Jersey, referendum election adopting a revised city charter.
 African Americans—many of them newly freed slaves—put their newfound freedom to use, voting in scores of black candidates.
-During Reconstruction, 16 black men served in Congress and 2,000 black men served in elected local, state and federal positions.
+During Reconstruction, 16 black men served in Congress and 2,000 black men served in elected local, state, and federal positions.
+White supremacists, such as the Ku Klux Klan (KKK), used paramilitary violence to prevent blacks from voting.
+The Enforcement Acts were passed by Congress in 1870–1871 to authorize federal prosecution of the KKK and others who violated the amendment.

 In United States v.
-Reese (1876), the first U.S. Supreme Court decision interpreting the Fifteenth Amendment, the Court interpreted the amendment narrowly, upholding ostensibly race-neutral limitations on suffrage including poll taxes, literacy tests, and a grandfather clause that exempted citizens from other voting requirements if their grandfathers had been registered voters.
+Reese (1876), the first U.S. Supreme Court decision interpreting the Fifteenth Amendment, the Court interpreted the amendment narrowly, upholding ostensibly race-neutral limitations on suffrage, including poll taxes, literacy tests, and a grandfather clause that exempted citizens from other voting requirements if their grandfathers had been registered voters.
 The Court also stated that the amendment does not confer the right of suffrage, but it invests citizens of the United States with the right of exemption from discrimination in the exercise of the elective franchise on account of their race, color, or previous condition of servitude, and empowers Congress to enforce that right by "appropriate legislation".
 The Court wrote:

-White supremacists, such as the Ku Klux Klan (KKK), used paramilitary violence to prevent blacks from voting.
 A number of blacks were killed at the Colfax massacre of 1873 while attempting to defend their right to vote.
-The Enforcement Acts were passed by Congress in 1870–1871 to authorize federal prosecution of the KKK and others who violated the amendment.
-However, as Reconstruction neared its end and federal troops withdrew, prosecutions under the Enforcement Acts dropped significantly.
 In United States v.
-Cruikshank (1876), the Supreme Court ruled that the federal government did not have the authority to prosecute the perpetrators of the Colfax massacre because they were not state actors.
+Cruikshank (1876, decided the same day as Reese), the Supreme Court ruled that the federal government did not have the authority to prosecute the perpetrators of the Colfax massacre because they were not state actors.

-Congress further weakened the acts in 1894 by removing a provision against conspiracy.
 In 1877, Republican Rutherford B. Hayes was elected president after a highly contested election, receiving support from three Southern states in exchange for a pledge to allow white Democratic governments to rule without federal interference.
 As president, he refused to enforce federal civil rights protections, allowing states to begin to implement racially discriminatory Jim Crow laws.
-A Federal Elections Bill (the Lodge Bill of 1890) was successfully filibustered in the Senate.
+Federal troops were withdrawn and prosecutions under the Enforcement Acts dropped significantly.